david13penalver/1-daw-project/documentacion/english_readme/Dimentials_readme.md

 #  3.Frontend

 ## Technologies used
+Visual Studio: Visual Studio is a Microsoft IDE for developing applications on various platforms, supporting multiple programming languages and featuring tools for code editing, debugging, and version control.

+- Bootstrap:
+We have used these tools to create dropdown menus, implement buttons, and, in general, save ourselves tedious work in CSS.

 ## Programming languages

+Javascript:

 # 4. Backend
 ## Technologies used
+Visual studio

 ## Programming languages
+Java:

 # 5. Database
 ## DBMS